Rich-Dunne/Scene-Manager/README.md

 ### Barrier Management
 1. To place barriers, open the Scene Manager menu by pressing Left Shift + T (default).
 2. In the Barrier Menu, you may scroll through different types of road barriers, as well as place and remove barriers.
+3. While the barrier menu is open and Spawn Barrier or Rotate Barrier are highlighted, you will see a "shadow" barrier.
+The shadow barrier shows the barrier you currently have selected, its rotation, and the position it will be spawned at.
+4. The spawn position is wherever you aim your mouse.
+If you aim your mouse too far away, the shadow barrier will disappear and you won't be able to spawn the barrier.
+You can change the maximum spawn distance in the plugin's .ini file.
-3. The AI will not drive around barriers on their own.
+5. The AI will not drive around barriers on their own.
 Barrier placement should be in conjunction with your paths.

 ![Barrier menu](https://i.imgur.com/SIMDo9o.jpg)
 ![Placing barriers](https://i.imgur.com/xODrzcA.jpg)